klaus7/jfastnet/README.md

 JFastNet is tolerant towards packet loss and when used in the right way it can provide your players with a smooth network gaming experience even in bad network conditions.

+_The API of this library is subject to change._

 # Maven

 The dependency for your POM: